 So what are the risks?
 The risks depend on the access your child has to unrestricted online sites and the way your child uses the internet.
 I have put together a number of documents below, the first giving general online advice with the remaining documents giving more detailed information on specific risks your child may be exposed to.

 What to do if something goes wrong?
 The CEOP website has links for reporting inappropriate online behaviour.
 Look out for the following symbol on websites or on the CEOP's own site which take you directly to their own page for reporting abuse: https://www.ceop.police.uk/Ceop-Report/

 This is bullying but using technology to harass, threaten, embarrass or target another person.
 A comprehensive leaflet has been published by Childnet International on the subject of cyberbullying which can be accessed through the following link: Cyberbullying leaflet (pages 6 and 7 show how technology can be used to bully with advise on contacting service providers if necessary).

-If you suspect your child is being bullied in anyway, including cyberbullying, please inform us by speaking to Bev Burrows (Headteacher), Amanda Lancashire (Deputy Headteacher), Pip Charlesworth (SENDCo) or Amy Jones (Computing Co-ordinator).
+If you suspect your child is being bullied in anyway, including cyberbullying, please inform us by speaking to Bev Burrows (Headteacher), Amanda Lancashire (Deputy Headteacher), Pip Charlesworth (SENDCo) or Alexa Tweedale (Computing Co-ordinator).